subjectivelyobjective/osrs-lightbox-solver/README.md

 osrs-lightbox-solver
 ====================

-A Python 3 script to solve the Lightbox puzzle in Oldschool Runescape.
+A Python 3 script that solves the Lightbox puzzle in Oldschool Runescape.

 The script prompts the user to click the lightbox's switches alphabetically, detects and keeps track of the lightbulb changes, uses the